apify/apify-docs/sources/platform/actors/development/actor_definition/dataset_schema/validation.md

 ## Dataset field statistics

-When you have the dataset fields schema set up, we then use the schema to generate a list of fields and measure statistics for these fields.
+When you configure the dataset fields schema, we generates a field list and measure the following statistics:

-The measured statistics are following:

 - **Null count:** how many items in the dataset have the field set to null
 - **Empty count:** how many items in the dataset are `undefined` , meaning that for example empty string is not considered empty